 When you ask for a repair, we give the work a deadline - depending on its urgency.
 The first appointment we offer you will be before that deadline.

 We give your repair one of four deadlines.
 They are:

-- Emergencies within three hours;
+- Emergencies within 24 hours;

-- Urgent between one and five working days depending on the nature of the defect;

 - Routine 10 working days;

 - Major 45 working days.